 More efficiency in your own team

+Another benefit when considering ERP for finance directors is the impact it can have on your own little corner of the business: the finance team.
 An ERP system can help you more effectively manage things like debtor and creditor days, massively reducing time spent on data entry and improve the efficiency of payroll.
 You also have the opportunity to leverage e-invoicing and electronic document interchange, which is key to achieving global supply chain efficiencies in today’s internet-enabled era.
 This all helps you and your team improve the financial health of the business, having a knock-on effect on profitability, cash flow and customer satisfaction.
 And it makes you look good, which is a bonus.

 How can you ensure success?